Azure/azure-sdk-for-js/sdk/servicebus/service-bus/test/README.md

 - `AZURE_CLIENT_ID`: The client ID of an Azure Active Directory application.
 - `AZURE_CLIENT_SECRET`: The client secret of an Azure Active Directory application.
 - `AZURE_TENANT_ID`: The Tenant ID of your organization in Azure Active Directory.
-- `SERVICEBUS_CONNECTION_STRING`: The connection string of your Azure Service Bus account.
+- `SERVICEBUS_CONNECTION_STRING`: The connection string of your Azure Service Bus namespace.

 The live tests in this project will create queues, topics and subscriptions in the provided Service Bus namespace.